Neural-Based Test Oracle Generation: A Large-scale Evaluation and Lessons Learned: Experimental Study

+This research question includes all 25 artifacts studied in RQ2.
 We generate variations of each program using mutation testing, which injects minor code modifications (mutations), e.g., altering conditional predicates and arithmetic operators, to deviate from the intended behavior of the original program.
 A modified program is called a \textit{mutant}, and a mutant is \textit{killed} if any test fails when running on it, thus detecting the change.
 A limitation of the TOGA Defects4J study is that tests are generated on fixed program versions – where the bugs the test oracles aim to detect have been fixed – and then those test prefix+TOGA-generated oracles are executed on the buggy versions to catch those same bugs.
 This is unrealistic since fixed programs are not available when testing buggy versions.
 Mutation testing offers an alternative that has been shown to have a statistically significant correlation with real fault detection~\cite{10.1145/2635868.2635929,andrews2005mutation,petrovic2021does}, and is being increasingly used in industry \cite{9524503}.
-This made it the method of choice in previous studies aimed at measuring the fault detection effectiveness of test oracles~\cite{10.1145/2786805.2786858,schuler2013checked}, which is also the goal of this study.
-Including both real bugs (RQ1) and mutants of realistic scale applications (RQ3) provides a broader perspective on the replication of TOGA and its evaluation methodology.
+This made it the method of choice in previous studies aimed at measuring the fault detection effectiveness of test oracles~\cite{zhang2015assertions,schuler2013checked}, which is also the goal of this study.
+Including both real bugs (RQ1) and mutants of large-scale applications (RQ3) provides a broader perspective on the replication of TOGA and its evaluation methodology.

 In our research, we use PIT, a state-of-the-art mutation testing tool for the Java programs~\cite{coles2016pit}.
 PIT is compatible with test frameworks like JUnit and can be easily integrated into development environments~\cite{6605925}.
 Furthermore, several studies suggested that PIT is more effective than many other existing mutation testing tools in assisting the generation of strong tests, meaningful mutants, and a lower number of equivalent mutants~\cite{kintis2018effective,7927997,7359265}.
 We use the latest maven plugin for PIT-1.9.8 and, as recommended by the developer of the tool, we only used \texttt{strong} mutators (the rest of the PIT parameters are set to their default values).